sekkabak/osed/README.md

 ### By-design all scripts should not need external libraries (just to keep things simple)

 #### Exceptions:
 - interactive_shellcode.py  - needs keystone-engine to compile assembly instructions
+- egghuner.py               - needs keystone-engine to compile assembly instructions

+# Description of tools #todo